trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 ### Sending a TRISA message to an rVASP

 The rVASP expects a `trisa.data.generic.v1beta1.Transaction` as the transaction payload and an `ivms101.IdentityPayload` as the identity payload.
-The identity payload beneficiary information does not need to be populated, the rVASP will respond populating the beneficiary, however the identity payload should not be null.
-It is recommended that you specify some fake identity data to take advantage of the rVASP parsing and validation commands.

-Make sure that in your transaction payload you specify a beneficiary wallet that matches the rVASP beneficiaries from the table above; e.g. use:
+The transaction payload must contain a beneficiary address that matches the rVASP beneficiaries from the table above; e.g. use:

 ```json
 {